bcgov/demo-nlp/README.md

 ### Project Status

-This project is complete and no longer supported or in active development.
+This repository is no longer maintained and is retained for historical reference.

 ### Getting Help or Reporting an Issue